 - 1. The administrator can use Infoprint Server ISPF panels and the Printer Inventory Definition Utility (PIDU) to create and maintain the Printer Inventory.
 The PIDU is useful for creating many printer definitions at the same time and for backing up the Printer Inventory. - 2.
 The following Infoprint Server components use information in the Printer Inventory: - NetSpool uses information in printer definitions and in printer pool definitions. - Print Interface uses information in printer definitions. - IP PrintWay uses information in printer definitions.
-IP PrintWay also can use IP PrintWay configuration information in FSS and FSA definitions. - The SNMP subagent uses printer information that PSF for OS/390 stores in the Printer Inventory about PSF printers. - 3.
-PSF for OS/390, although not a component of Infoprint Server, can use configuration information that the administrator specifies in FSS and FSA definitions.
-PSF for OS/390 can also store printer information in the Printer
+IP PrintWay also uses IP PrintWay configuration information in FSS and FSA definitions.